Saturday, September 20, 2025

 There were Craven residents who felt the 2.6 metre setback was not enough, and would have preferred height limitations as well.

-I can empathize with the Parkmounters who feel unfairly treated.
 I also absolutely stand with urbanists who want to see an abundance of new homes built.

 But in my first post on the dispute exactly one year ago, I wrote, "there must be a way to find a compromise that works for everyone.
 I don't believe this needs to be a zero-sum game, as much as it looks that way right now."